-Learn more about Home Care Information Exchange Meeting
+Learn more about the Home Care Information Exchange Meeting

 Hospital Back-Up (HBU) is a program within Health First Colorado (Colorado's Medicaid Program) that supports qualified skilled nursing facilities in providing hospital level care to members who are ventilator dependent, have complex wounds, or have medically complex needs, as defined in rule 10 CCR 2505-10 8.470.1.
 The Hospital Back-Up Operational Process Improvement Workgroup has been developed to build on improvement recommendations identified by the University of Colorado's research of the HBU program.

-Learn more about Hospital Back Up Operational Process Improvement Workgroup
+Learn more about the Hospital Back Up Operational Process Improvement Workgroup

 The In-Home Support Services (IHSS) Subcommittee is a subcommittee of the Participant Directed Programs Policy Collaborative (PDPPC).
 The Workgroup includes IHSS stakeholders and is tasked with planning, implementation, and policy review for IHSS.